DhanashreeKamath/ClubWebsite/README.md

 myPs = [myP1, myP2, myP3];
 racingPs = Promise.race(myPs);
 ```
 Promise is an object representing the ultimate completion or failure of an asynchronous operation.
-The below Promise.race(myPs)  method returns promises (myP1,myP2,myP3) that fulfills or rejects as soon as one of the promises fulfills or reject, with the value or reason from that promise.
+The below Promise.race(myPs)  method returns promises (myP1,myP2,myP3) that fulfills or rejects as soon as one of the promises returns a result, with the value or reason from that promise.

 The promise which returns first is the winner of the "promise race".
 One of the method to find out the winner in the given code, is to modify
 Promise.Race with then() which takes callback function to return sucess or failure . <br/>